 Tim Roth was a leading contender for the role of Professor Severus Snape.
 Roth dropped out of contention, however, to pursue his role as General Thade in Tim Burton's adaptation of Planet of the Apes (2001).

-Alan Rickman was hand-picked to play Snape by J.K.
+Alan Rickman was hand picked to play Snape by J.K.
 Rowling, and received special instruction from her as to his character.
-Rowling even provided the actor with vital details of Snape's back story not revealed until the final novel.
+Rowling even provided him with vital details of Snape's backstory, not revealed until the final novel.

 The Restricted Section scene was filmed in the Duke Humfrey's building at the Bodleian Library in Oxford.
 They have very strict rules about not bringing flames into the library.
 The makers of Harry Potter were the first ever to be allowed to break this rule in hundreds of years.